 In a paper that illustrates both the characteristics of the bike and the chip, published in the journal Nature, the researchers suggest that this hybrid architecture will be crucial for the development of artificial intelligence.

-A bit like making two hemispheres of a brain work, each in charge of functions, this hybrid architecture shows the growing importance of designing specific processors for AI.
+Much like making two hemispheres of a brain work, each in charge of functions, this hybrid architecture shows the growing importance of designing specific processors for AI.

 Made in China

 China has long been trying to build its processor industry, and the need is now stronger than ever in light of the "trade war" with Donald Trump's US administration.
-The development of advanced PC processors remains an unattainable goal currently, but this bike demonstrates that the Chinese could become leaders in AI processors.
+The development of advanced processors for PCs remains an unattainable goal currently, but this bike demonstrates that the Chinese could become leaders in AI processors.